 Frequently Asked Questions

-Q: How do I sign-up my child?
+Q: How do I sign-up my child for SMF Jazz Academy?

-Beginner – (0-1 year of music knowledge) – Student has never played an instrument, may have a basic understanding of music but does not know music clef signs or how to read music notes.
+Beginner – (0-1 year of music experience) – Student has never played an instrument, may have a basic understanding of music but does not know music clef signs or how to read music notes.

 Q: How long does the program last?